Dowling geometry: Graphical definitions

 A graphical definition was then given by Doubilet, Rota, and Stanley (1972).
 We give the slightly simpler (but essentially equivalent) graphical definition of Zaslavsky (1991), expressed in terms of gain graphs.

-Take n vertices, and between each pair of vertices, v and w, take a set of |G| parallel edges labelled by each of the elements of the group G. The edges are oriented, in that, if the label in the direction from v to w is the group element g, then the label of the same edge in the opposite direction, from w to v, is g−1.
+Take n vertices, and between each pair of vertices, v and w, take a set of |G| parallel edges labelled by each of the elements of the group G. The labels are oriented, in that, if the label in the direction from v to w is the group element g, then the label of the same edge in the opposite direction, from w to v, is g−1.
 The label of an edge therefore depends on the direction of the edge; such labels are called gains.
 Also add to each vertex a loop whose gain is any value other than 1.
 (1 is the group identity element.)
-This gives a graph which is called GKno (note the raised circle).
+This gives a graph which is called GKno (note the raised circle), called the full $G$-expansion of $K_n$.
+(A slightly different definition is needed for the trivial group; the added edges must be half edges.)

 A cycle in the graph then has a gain.
 The cycle is a sequence of edges, e1e2···ek.
 Suppose the gains of these edges, in a fixed direction around the cycle, are g1, g2, ..., gk.
 Then the gain of the cycle is the product, g1g2···gk.
 The value of this gain is not completely well defined, since it depends on the direction chosen for the cycle and on which is called the "first" edge of the cycle.
 What is independent of these choices is the answer to the following question: is the gain equal to 1 or not?
 If it equals 1 under one set of choices, then it is also equal to 1 under all sets of choices.